- Is ExpressVPN consistently fast and reliable?

 Here is a brief overview of these security updates:

-- Additional WebRTC leak protection – The WebRTC vulnerability pertains to the Firefox, Opera, and Chrome browsers whereby your real IP address can be exposed.
+- Additional WebRTC leak protection – The WebRTC leak vulnerability pertains to the Firefox, Opera, Chrome, and Chromium-based browsers whereby your real IP address can be exposed.
 While this is technically a browser flaw that many VPNs won’t protect you against, ExpressVPN now implements advanced WebRTC leak protection in their apps.

 - Additional DNS leak protection – ExpressVPN has also updated their applications to patch a rare DNS leak that may occur when switching network interfaces with an active VPN connection (such as switching from an ethernet cable to WiFi).
 Very few VPNs protect against this leak scenario.

 To identify problems with their VPN service, ExpressVPN developed a suite of privacy testing tools.
 They decided to make the leak testing tools completely free and open source – they can be used to test any VPN for failures (available on GitHub).

 As we have already covered, ExpressVPN is a provider that takes privacy and online anonymity very seriously.
 Here is a brief overview of their logging policies from their website: